Conversion into a Limited Liability Partnership in Malaysia | Convert Sendirian Berhad to LLP

-Existing conventional partnership or private company (Sdn Bhd) may convert into Limited Liability Partnership to enjoy the following key benefits:-
+Existing conventional partnership or private company (Sdn Bhd) may convert into Limited Liability Partnership (convert Sendirian Berhad to LLP) to enjoy the following key benefits:-

 - protection of limited liability to its partners similar to the limited liability enjoyed by shareholders of a company